mmerali96/mmerali-hydra-graduation-kata/NOTES.md

   - ✅ Create internal gameboard that holds a map of where the bombs are
   - 🚧 Initialize the internal map of bombs randomly when gameStart is called

+# Pomodoro 5: 1/2/2024 1115PM - 1145PM

+- 🚧 US2
+  - ✅ Create test for seed bombs which will add 3 bombs to the internal map
+  - ✅ Initialize the internal map of bombs randomly when gameStart is called
+  - 🚧 function startGame will chose a random position to start

 ## Legend

 - ⚠ TODO